LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

 Once an object of a class is declared, it can access the members of the class.
 The general syntax for an object to access a member of a class is: classObjectName.memberName

-The class members that a class object can access depend on where the object is declared.
-?
-If the object is declared in the definition of a member function of the class, then the object can access both the public and private members.
-?
-If the object is declared elsewhere (for example, in a user’s program), then the object can access only the public members of the class.

 Recall that in C11, the dot, . (period), is an operator called the member access operator.

 Once a class is properly defined and implemented, it can be used in a program.
 A program or software that uses and manipulates the objects of a class is called a client of that class.